 Westone 78400 Adventure Series Alpha

 The Adventure Series Alpha live up to the name and have an IPX3 certification, meaning they’re weather resistant so if you get caught in the rain you won’t have to frantically stuff these into a dry spot in your pocket or backpack.
-Of course the same can not be said of your source device, but at least this is one less electronic you have to worry about should you find yourself in that situation.
 They’re rocking 6.5mm micro drivers that help push air for your favorite tunes and the housings for them are made of a lightweight magnesium design with aluminum added in for extra strength.

-Halfway down the cable is a three button remote that lets you pause and play music as well as adjust the volume of whatever you’re listening to.
-Skipping and returning to previous tracks are also available via double or triple clicking the multifunction button in the middle.
-One of the most notable features of these headphones is that the cable is replaceable.
-This means that if they do end up getting damaged some time down the line you can easily swap them out.
+Halfway down the cable is a three-button remote that lets you pause and play music as well as adjust the volume of whatever you’re listening to.
+Skipping and returning to previous tracks are also available via double or triple-clicking the multifunction button in the middle.
+Then of course, there’s the replaceable cable.
+This means that if they do end up getting damaged some time down the line you can easily swap them out without needing to drop cash on a new pair of earbuds.
 As long as the actual ‘buds are functional, these should last quite some time.
 The cable isn’t your average run-of-the-mill cable either.
-It has an AWACS reflective coating which enables them to reflect light and be seen in low light conditions.
+It has an AWACS reflective coating that enables them to reflect light and be seen in low light conditions.

-These earbuds come with a sturdy carrying case made of a hard rubber that is also weather resistant.
+The earbuds come with a sturdy carrying case made of a hard rubber that’s also weather resistant.
 The top screws on and is connected to the bottom of the case so you won’t accidentally lose it while you’re out and about.
-Besides that it also comes with a cleaning tool for maintenance and a number of different ear tips to help get a good fit.
-You’ll get five silicone ear tips and five comfort foam ear tips, all of them color coded with its partner so say goodbye to trying to match them up by putting two next to each other and looking at the size.
+Besides that, it also comes with a cleaning tool for maintenance and a number of different ear tips to help get a good fit.
+You’ll get five silicone ear tips and five comfort foam ear tips, all of them color-coded with its partner so say goodbye to trying to match them up by putting two next to each other and looking at the size.
 Chances are one of these will be the perfect fit for your ear so it’s good that they come with different options to experiment with.